johnnv1/CCAgT-utils/README.md

 # ...
 ```

-# What does this data set look like?
+# What does this dataset look like?
 Explanations and examples around the `>=2.0` version of the
 dataset.
 If you want to use older versions of the dataset,
 you will need to make some modifications to the data directory